-Si otentially ignificant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact d) Create a new source of substantial ligh glare which would adversely affect day nighttime views in the area? \boxtimes
+Sigr entially nificant npact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Mitigation Measures: None d) Create a new source of substantial light of glare which would adversely affect day or nighttime views in the area?

 The Project property is presently undeveloped; therefore, there are no existing sources of glare or light on-site.
 Undeveloped land to the north, east, south, and west also does not constitute an existing source of light or glare due to the lack of development.
 Day-time glare and night-time lighting can be attributed to vehicular traffic along Little Morongo Road.
-Vehicular traffic is limited along 15th Avenue due to the lack of road improvements.
+Vehicular traffic along San Gorgonio Lane is limited due to the lack of road improvements.